-► Guideline 1.3 of the Code: Disclosure on the delegation of authority by the Board
+Guideline 1.3 of the Code: Disclosure on the delegation of authority by the Board

 Board meetings are conducted on a quarterly basis and ad-hoc meetings are held whenever the Board's guidance or approval is required.
 Dates of Board, Board committees and annual general meetings are scheduled in advance in consultation with the directors to assist them in planning their attendance.
 A director who is unable to attend a Board meeting in person can still participate in the meeting via telephone conference, video conference or other similar communication.
 Board meeting can be conducted by instantaneous telecommunication device under the Company's Constitution.

-► Guideline 1.4 of the Code: Board to meet regularly
+Guideline 1.4 of the Code: Board to meet regularly

-Attendance of the directors at scheduled meetings of the Board and Board Committees during the financial period from 1 July 2014 to 31 December 2015 ("FY2015") is as follows:-
+Attendance of the directors at scheduled meetings of the Board and Board Committees during the financial year ended 31 December 2016 ("FY2016") is as follows:

 Board Committees

 Board AC NC RC

-Number of scheduled meetings held 6 6 1 2
+Number of scheduled meetings held 4 4 1 2

 Name of directors

-Mr Ong Beng Chye 6 6 1 2
+Mr Ong Beng Chye 4 4 1 2

-Mr Low Kok Ann 6 6 1 2
+Mr Low Kok Ann 4 4 1 2

-Mr Low See Ching 5 5 1 2
+Mr Low See Ching 4 4 1 2

-Datuk Edward Lee Ming Foo, JP# 2 2 - -
+Datuk Edward Lee Ming Foo, JP 3 3 - 1

-Ms Cheah Yee Leng# 3 3 - 1
+Ms Cheah Yee Leng 3 3 1 2

-Mr Yeow Wai Siaw# 3 3 - 1
+Mr Yeow Wai Siaw 4 4 1 2

-Mr Terrance Tan Kong Hwa 6 6 1 2
+Mr Terrance Tan Kong Hwa 4 4 1 2

-Mr Chow Wen Kwan Marcus 6 6 1 2
+Mr Chow Wen Kwan Marcus 4 4 1 2

-\Attended by invitation
+\ Attended by invitation

-Important matters concerning the Group can also put to the Board and Board committees for decision by way of written resolutions.
+Important matters concerning the Group can also be put to the Board and Board committees for decision by way of written resolutions.